What is cancer?

 The Massachusetts Department of Public Health investigates cancer clusters

-The Community Assessment Program (CAP) within the Bureau of Environmental Health (BEH) helps respond to concerns from residents.
+The Community Assessment Program (CAP) within the Bureau of Climate and Environmental Health (BCEH) helps respond to concerns from residents.
 When needed, CAP conducts preliminary investigations using MCR data to see if a cancer cluster could be real.

 - Phase 1: Use cancer data and risk factor information to determine if the occurrence of cancer in the community is a real concern.